coolcoderme/picow-thingspeak-feeling/README.md

 This project uses the write api key in thingspeak - thingspeak.com

+Basically this project uses 5 buttons, breadboard, jumper wires and the Raspberry Pi Pico W.

+put the picozero file in the Pico.

+run the main.py file. do not for

 Thank you to Raspberry Pi Foundation for letting me use picozero.